josephedward/streamlit-secure-context/examples/README.md

 cd examples
 streamlit run app.py
 ```
-Use the **☰ Pages** menu in the top-left to switch between the two demos.
+Use the **☰ Pages** menu in the top-left to switch between:
+- Simple Iris inference
+- Interactive Iris inference

 ## Capturing Screenshots